Experimentally bounding deviations from quantum theory for a photonic three-level system using theory-agnostic tomography: Introduction

 There are two ways in which the true GPT describing the three-level system may differ from quantum-mechanical predictions.
 First, the experimental data might imply a deviation in the {\em dimension} of the GPT vector space (the number of parameters needed to specify a state or effect in the theory) relative to quantum theory.
 Second, the experimental data might imply no dimensional deviation, but a deviation in the {\em shape} of the state and effect spaces relative to quantum theory.

 Because we are not assuming the correctness of quantum theory, the set of preparations and measurements that we implement might fail to be tomographically complete for the three-level system of interest.
 Furthermore, the additional preparations and measurements required to achieve tomographic completeness might only be implementable in a distinct experimental set-up from the one we consider, in particular, one involving exotic physics.
 Because of this, a dimensional discrepancy between the true GPT and quantum theory might exist but be missed by our experiment. \rob{Nonetheless,} if a dimensional discrepancy exists, it is possible that it could be detected in a nonexotic experimental set-up (such as ours) because evidence for exotic physics can arise in conventional setups when these are probed at the precision frontier.
 In this sense, our experiment provides an opportunity for uncovering such a discrepancy.

-The fact that we find no evidence in favour of this hypothesis implies that one of the following possibilities about a putative dimensional discrepancy must hold: (i) it does not exist; (ii) it exists, but can only be detected in an experimental set-up involving exotic physics; (iii) it exists \rob{and can} be detected in the sort of experiment we have implemented \rob{but only} at higher precision than we achieved here.
+Applying our train-and-test model selection technique to the experimental data, we determine that the most likely dimension of the GPT vector space governing our three-level system is nine, in agreement with the dimension predicted by qutrit quantum theory.
+The fact that we find no evidence in favour of the hypothesis of a dimensional discrepancy implies that one of the following possibilities must hold: (i) it does not exist; (ii) it exists, but can only be detected in an experimental set-up involving exotic physics; (iii) it exists \rob{and can} be detected in the sort of experiment we have implemented \rob{but only} at higher precision than we achieved here.